himanshik21/User-Account/README.md

    -Click the 'Login' button to access your account.

-   -View & Edit Profile:
+3).View & Edit Profile:

-Upon successful login, you’ll be redirected to your profile page.
+  -Upon successful login, you’ll be redirected to your profile page.

-You can view your details and edit them if necessary.
+  -You can view your details and edit them if necessary.

-Click 'Logout' to log out of your account.
+  -Click 'Logout' to log out of your account.

 ### Error Handling
 1.User input validation for registration and login.